Importance of Alzheimer Disease

 The study is called FINGER, for Finnish Geriatric Intervention Study to Prevent Cognitive Impairment and Disability.
 It involves 1,260 participants aged 60 to 77 who are believed to be “at risk of cognitive decline” based on standard tests.
 Half of the test subjects were randomly assigned to receive standard health advice.
 The other half were given an intensive program of nutritional advice, supervised strength training and aerobics, close medical supervision of cardiovascular health, computer-based mental stimulation and social support from their fellow participants.

-The study will not finish until later this year, but there are already some significant results: the intensively supported participants scored 40% higher on tests of memory, executive function, and speed of thought; in addition, their risk factors for heart disease declined, indicating less risk of future dementia.
+Even prior to completion of the study in late 2014, there were already some significant results: the intensively supported participants scored 40% higher on tests of memory, executive function, and speed of thought; in addition, their risk factors for heart disease declined, indicating less risk of future dementia.
 It seems clear that an integrated program of nutrition, exercise, mental stimulation and social support is a good way to reduce the risk of Alzheimer’s and/or to postpone it.

 What I conclude from all this work: